DevDimov/react-openweather-app/README.md

-# Weather App with React, Node and OpenWeatherMap
+# Weather App with React, Node and OpenWeather

-A minimalist feature-rich weather app built with React and Node, serving data from OpenWeatherMap.
+A minimalist feature-rich weather app built with React and Node, serving data from OpenWeather.

 ## Table of contents